aopecho/appdev-chapters/hard-reload.md

-# Forcing Chrome to "Hard" Reload
+# Forcing Chrome to "Hard" Refresh

 Sometimes, when we update a CSS stylesheet, our page appears not to change.
 This is especially frequent when we're working on static HTML files in the `public/` folder.

-The cause is usually Chrome's aggressive "caching", or saving, CSS files that it has already downloaded.
-If we refresh an HTML page that we've updated, Chrome won't necessarily also refresh all `<link>`ed CSS files unless we ask it to.
+The cause is usually Chrome's aggressive "caching", i.e. re-using static assets that it has already downloaded; for performance reasons.
+If we refresh an HTML page that we've updated, Chrome won't necessarily also refresh all `<link>`ed CSS files — unless we ask it to by "hard" refreshing.

 To do so: